Who Constructs ETFs and How Are They Made

 An overview of the ETF construction process

-If you want to trade ETFs, or exchange-traded funds, it helps if you first understand the creation process for the funds.
-You can gain better insight into which ETFs make the most sense for your individual investment strategy.
-Understanding the securities underlying the ETFs can also aid you with your research and help you choose your next ETFs.
+If you want to trade exchange-traded funds (ETFs), it helps if you first understand the creation process for the funds.
+Understanding the securities underlying the ETFs and how they're created can aid you with your research and help you choose an ETF that fits with your investment strategy.

 Who Creates ETFs?